nmaguiar/openaf-docs/docs/reference/scope.md

 ````
 ### af.fromXML2Obj

-__af.fromXML2Obj(xml, ignored) : Object__
+__af.fromXML2Obj(xml, ignored, aPrefix, reverseIgnored) : Object__

 ````
 Tries to convert a XML object into a javascript object.
-Tag attributes will be ignored unless the corresponding tag name is included on the ignored array and attributes will be added to the corresponding map with a prefix "_".
+Tag attributes will be ignored unless the corresponding tag name is included on the ignored array and attributes will be added to the corresponding map with a prefix "_" (or aPrefix).
+Optionally if reverseIgnored = true the ignored array will be used to not include the tag name in the ignored array.
 ````
 ### AF.fromYAML